stephan-klein/supersonic/docs/supersonic/guides/ui/views/view.md

 ## WebView

 The most widley used view type is a WebView.
+It is